-A complementary approach to the regulatory network construction is the extraction of association rules that can provide useful insight to some aspects of the interactions between genes in an easily readable form [36].

-However, all they face the same main difficulty that arises from the extremely large combinatorial space of the possible solutions and the comparatively very small sample size of microarray data experiments.
+The extraction of association rules can provide useful insight to some aspects of the interactions between genes in an easily readable form [36].
+However, a main difficulty arises from the extremely large size of whole genome gene expression data sets (and of many other data sets as well).

-The present work attempts to cope with this difficulty by a two step divide-and-conquer approach:
+The present work attempts to cope with this difficulty by a two step divide- and- conquer approach: